shageenthsandrakumar/Project-Euler/problem_010/README.md

 - Use an **incremental prime generator** that yields primes one at a time without pre-computing a sieve.
 - Maintain a dictionary tracking the next multiple to mark for each prime discovered.
 - For each candidate odd number, check if it appears in the dictionary:
-  - If not, it's prime—yield it and add $p^2$ to the dictionary.
+  - If not, it's considered a prime number.
+The generator yields it and adds $p^2$ to the dictionary.
   - If yes, advance the multiple by the prime's step until finding an empty slot.
 - Sum primes as they're generated until reaching the threshold.